-If the child support case has not been closed by IVAC, and IV-D is notified via METSS/MAVERICS interface that the TANF case is closed, based on noncooperation with child support, the case changes from a 10-1 to a 40-1.
+If the child support case has not been closed by IVAC, and IV-D is notified via the MAVERICS/METSS interface that the TANF case is closed, based on noncooperation with child support, the case changes from a 10-1 to a 40-1.
 METSS sends notice A604, Notice of Continued Child Support Service, to the custodial parent.
-The child support worker will send a 60 day closure notice to the custodial parent, advising that their case will be closed due to noncooperation.
+The child support worker will send the A592, advising the CP that his/her case will be closed after sixty (60) days due to noncooperation.